Tarekinh0/symmetric_crypto/README.md

 # symmetric_crypto

+This project was undertaken as part of the NF05 course at UTT (Université de Technologie de Troyes).

 This program allows you to encrypt your data using a system almost identical to the AES technology.
 Simply launch the program, provide it with the target file and set up a key (or password).
 Then, once you want to see your data, target the file and provide the password.